hackartscience/hackartscience.github.io/about.md

 <a href="http://sarahycheng.com/">Sarah</a>, MIT alumni and a full-stack engineer working on all things web-related.
 Sarah is a philosophy and video game enthusiast, and spends a lot of time thinking of ways to effect maximum good.

+Ethan is a gentleman with a propensity for mischief, sarcasm, and applying the scientific method to determine which rules and laws in society are actually enforced.
+He is an expert in practical computer security and occupies his free time with books, crafting cocktails, and creative writing.